 - Item Number: The size and placement of this identifying number depends on how you organize your auction items for both your guests and your volunteers who set up the auction tables.
 If it's an important reference number, then make sure it's big and visible.
 If it's not important for the bidder to see, then make it small and save space for other elements on the page.

-Shoppers and people in general react positively to visuals.
+Shoppers react very positively to visuals.
 Where appropriate, use a picture or two as part of your displays for silent auction items.
-This is especially true for intangible items like dining, services, experiences, ticets, or any item that cannot be physically displayed at your event.
+This is especially true for intangible items like dining, services, experiences, tickets, or any item that cannot be physically displayed at your event.

 A good rule of thumb when using pictures is to allow for 1/3 of your space for imagery and 2/3 for the bullet points and the rest of the description.
 If you do not have any images from the donor, you can easily do a quick search on Google Images and find a generic image that relates to the item.

 Restaurant Gift Cert?
 Grab a picture of people dining!
-Natural Health Consultation?
-Grab a picture of a doctor!
-Handyman service?
+Massage or facials at the spa?
+Grab a picture of people relaxing in a serene spa.
 You get the idea…

 Different items may require different types of displays, but try to keep them to a single sheet of 8.5" x 11” paper so the descriptions don't overshadow the auction items themselves.
 Some featured items, such as a large electronic item or a travel experience, could benefit from a poster sized description and a display that separates it from the other silent auction items.

-To make item displays a breeze at your next event, click below to download our easy-to-use templates.
+To make item displays a breeze at your next event, download Winspire's free, easy-to-use templates: